College for Creative Studies Technology Report

 2) a description of strategies and technical assistance being provided to faculty on how to incorporate the use of technology (including assistive and adaptive) in their instruction.”

-College For Creative Studies Academic Technologies Department regularly runs faculty training workshops on Blackboard and Gmail.
+The College for Creative office of Educational Technology and Innovation regularly runs faculty training workshops on CANVAS and Gmail.
 Additionally, they are available for individual instruction on-call, as well as for classroom demonstrations.

 3) Description of activities that prepare teachers to teach effectively students with disabilities and students who have limited English proficiency;

-All art education students complete a minimum of 10 hours of field experience/teaching students with special needs at Wing Lake Developmental Center.
+All art education students complete a minimum of 10 hours of field experience/teaching students with special needs at Wing Lake Developmental Center and/or Friendship Circle.
 This is completed during their Human Development course.
 Students also observe IEP teams working with each student prior to delivering their lessons to the students at Wing Lake.
 Teaching students with limited English proficiency is part of our Reading course instruction.